+'''

 <rssi>(num)

+'''

 Received signal level of the BCCH carrier.
 The indicated value is composed of the measured value in dBm plus an offset.
-This is in accordance with a formula specified in 3GPP TS 45.008 [43]
+This is in accordance with a formula specified in 3GPP TS 45.008 [47]

 - The AT^SNMON="INS" command can be used even if no SIM is present or no SIM-PIN was entered. - The AT^SNMON="INS" command depends on the registration state.
 A complete network scan is only possible if the module is not registered.
-To perform a complete scan it is recommended to deregister manually from the network. - The AT^SNMON="INS" command may be aborted internally by any other network related activity that interferes with the network scan.
+To perform a complete scan it is recommended to deregister manually from the network. - The AT^SNMON="INS" command may be aborted internally by any other network related activity that interferes with the network scan. - The time required for an informal network scan depends not only on the number of radio bands to be scanned, but also on ripple and existing ghost peaks on the scanned radio bands.